Enclavely/tailor-portfolio/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Updated: Compatibility with new and improved Tailor JS API.

 = 1.0.2 =
-* Added: language localization file.
+* Added: Language localization file.
-* Changed: custom icon for Projects element.
+* Changed: Custom icon for Projects element.

 = 1.0.1 =
-* Changed: text domain function with a simple string.
+* Changed: Text domain function with a simple string.

 = 1.0.0 =
 * Initial release.